-Flavivirus (WNV or SLEV) activity: No sentinel chickens tested positive for antibodies to a flavivirus this week.
+Flavivirus (WNV or SLEV)\ activity: No sentinel chickens tested positive for antibodies to a flavivirus this week.
 In 2022, positive samples from two sentinel chickens have been reported from two counties.

 EEEV activity: No human cases of EEEV infection were reported this week.
-One horse with EEEV infection was reported this week in Marion County.
-Three sentinel chickens tested positive for antibodies to EEEV this week in Citrus, Orange, and Walton counties.
+No horses with EEEV infection were reported this week.
+No sentinel chickens tested positive for antibodies to EEEV this week.
 In 2022, positive samples from 40 sentinel chickens and eight horses have been reported from 17 counties.

-International Travel-Associated Dengue: Eleven cases of dengue were reported this week in persons that had international travel.
-In 2022, 73 travel-associated dengue cases have been reported.
+International Travel-Associated Dengue: Twenty-eight cases of dengue were reported this week in persons that had international travel.
+In 2022, 100 travel-associated dengue cases have been reported.

-Dengue Cases Acquired in Florida: No cases of locally acquired dengue were reported this week.
-In 2022, one case of locally acquired dengue has been reported.
+Dengue Cases Acquired in Florida: One case of locally acquired dengue was reported this week in Miami-Dade County.
+In 2022, two cases of locally acquired dengue have been reported.